-Linda Grandia CEO of the production company behind “I Am Multiverse” and other TV reality shows featuring an eccentric inside view of fact and drama in high stakes beauty pageants has combined the dramatic elimination of the contestants as part of the game mixed with intellectual, adventurous and adrenaline charged challenges.
-This new elimination style competition is setting the trends of European pageantry, and is rapidly spreading trough Latin America and the USA.
+Linda Grandia CEO of the production company behind “I Am Multiverse” and other TV reality shows featuring an eccentric inside view of fact and drama in high stakes beauty pageants has combined the dramatic elimination of the contestants as part of the game mixed with intellectual, adventurous and adrenaline-charged challenges.
+This new elimination-style competition is setting the trends of European pageantry and is rapidly spreading through Latin America and the USA.

 The creator of this concept and lead character of the show; Linda Grandia, has her sights firmly set on fusing this TV reality concept with the Korean wave “pop-superstar culture” to create TV drama with a splash of talent, adventure and glamorous extravaganza.

-Linda Grandia, former Miss Holland 1992, Miss International Netherlands 1992, Miss Netherlands Top 7 Finalist 1994 and Mrs World Netherlands 2010 is a Sales and Marketing specialist as well as an entrepreneur in the art, fashion and beauty industry.
+Linda Grandia, former Miss Holland 1992, Miss International Netherlands 1992, Miss Netherlands Top 7 Finalist 1994 and Mrs. World Netherlands 2010 is a Sales and Marketing specialist as well as an entrepreneur in the art, fashion, and beauty industry.
 Linda Grandia professional background in business ultimately lead her to pursue her Masters In Business Administration (MBA) with the University of Liverpool in which she is actively engaged.
+Official Website.

 WORKING ON A REALITY SHOW CAN BE HARDER THAN WORKING ON A SCRIPTED SHOW.